hackle/blogger/src/raw/printf.md

 # Pattern matching on literals

-Less well-known is with template literal types, with which we can construct a literal type in the similar way as string interpolation.
+What is maybe less well-known, template literal types can be constructed in a similar way as string interpolation.

 ```TypeScript
 type Mixed = `${number} ${boolean} ${string}`;